Frequently Asked Questions

 Our INITIATORY TRACK offers ceremonial initiation, healing work, and a complete system of training in the Thelemic “mystery traditions”, which encompass diverse wisdom teachings of the East and West.
 Our degree system is based on the Qabalistic Tree of Life and the cipher formulae of the Golden Dawn, of which we are a lineal descendant.
 INITIATORY TRACK members have access to all the training materials available in the ACADEMIC TRACK, plus much more.

 Our entire curriculum is constructed to be in conformity with the Law of Thelema, and our central aim is to guide each aspirant toward the realization of their purpose in life, or True Will.
 In order to empower our members to discover and carry out their True Will, we teach Qabalah, Tarot, ceremonial magick, meditation, Astrology, and much more.
 Our INITIATORY TRACK members meet 1-2 times per month for group ceremonial and healing work, classes, and other instruction.
-We also regularly offer classes and rituals which are open to the public.
+We also regularly offer classes and rituals which are open to the public, including those presented on our YouTube channel.

 We have active ritual groups across North America and the United Kingdom.
 Participation in a local Temple or Pronaos is the best way to maximize the benefits of our system.
 However, we do offer At-Large memberships for those living at some distance from one of our local bodies.